arXiv/accessibility2024/source/Social-Model-Event.md

 ![Logo for the arXiv forum](../../assets/arxiv-forum-logo-full-2024.svg){.mkd-img-right .mkd-spacing alt='logo for the arXiv forum' role="presentation"}

-After hearing from these three brilliant researchers, authors, teachers, learners, thought leaders, and powerful advocates you will never see disability—or the world around you—in the same way again.
+After hearing from these three brilliant researchers, authors, teachers, learners, thought leaders, and powerful advocates, you will never see disability — or the world around you — in the same way again.

 This session is for anyone looking to contribute to and understand their role in creating a more inclusive environment where we can all achieve our potential.